MadAppGang/MAGPagedScrollView/README.md

 # MAGPagedScrollView
 MAGPagedScrollView is collection of some scroll classes that orginise views and view controllers as horizontall scroll flow

+- 100% Swift (are you still developing with Objective-C ?)
+- reuse behavior as UITabelView (memory efficient)
+- easy to use (2 minutes to implement basic app)
+- support and bug fixing (we are using this component in our products)

+Please send us link to your apps, and w ewill create app gallery.

 Here is video demo:

 [![youtube](http://img.youtube.com/vi/HgSKxQVIOq0/0.jpg)](http://www.youtube.com/watch?v=HgSKxQVIOq0)